-This guide explains how to upgrade to GlassFish Server Open Source Edition 4.0 from previous GlassFish Server and Sun GlassFish Enterprise Server product releases.
-Also included in this guide are instructions for upgrading configuration data and Java EE applications from binary-compatible earlier versions of this software to work with GlassFish Server Open Source Edition 4.0.
+This guide explains how to upgrade to Eclipse GlassFish from previous of Eclipse GlassFish and Sun GlassFish Enterprise Server product releases.
+Also included in this guide are instructions for upgrading configuration data and Jakarta EE applications from binary-compatible earlier versions of this software to work with Eclipse GlassFish.
 Finally, this guide describes compatibility issues that affect data and applications that are to be migrated.

-The main thrust of the GlassFish Server Open Source Edition 4.0 release is to provide an application server for developers to explore and begin exploiting the new and updated technologies in the Java EE 7 platform.
-Thus, the upgrade feature of GlassFish Server was not a focus of this release.
-The feature is included in the release, but it may not function properly with some of the new features added in support of the Java EE 7 platform.
+The main thrust of the Eclipse GlassFish 7 release is to provide an application server for developers to explore and begin exploiting the new and updated technologies in the Jakarta EE 10 platform.
+Thus, the upgrade feature of Eclipse GlassFish was not a focus of this release.
+The feature is included in the release, but it may not function properly with some of the new features added in support of the Jakarta EE 10 platform.

-This preface contains information about and conventions for the entire GlassFish Server Open Source Edition (GlassFish Server) documentation set.
+This preface contains information about and conventions for the entire Eclipse GlassFish (Eclipse GlassFish) documentation set.

-GlassFish Server 4.0 is developed through the GlassFish project open-source community at http://glassfish.java.net/.
-The GlassFish project provides a structured process for developing the GlassFish Server platform that makes the new features of the Java EE platform available faster, while maintaining the most important feature of Java EE: compatibility.
-It enables Java developers to access the GlassFish Server source code and to contribute to the development of the GlassFish Server.
-The GlassFish project is designed to encourage communication between Oracle engineers and the community.
+Eclipse GlassFish 7 is developed through the GlassFish project open-source community at https://github.com/eclipse-ee4j/glassfish.
+The GlassFish project provides a structured process for developing the Eclipse GlassFish platform that makes the new features of the Jakarta EE platform available faster, while maintaining the most important feature of Jakarta EE: compatibility.
+It enables Java developers to access the Eclipse GlassFish source code and to contribute to the development of the Eclipse GlassFish.

-- GlassFish Server Documentation Set
+- Eclipse GlassFish Documentation Set

 - Related Documentation

 - Typographic Conventions

 - Symbol Conventions

 - Default Paths and File Names

-Eclipse GlassFish Server Documentation Set
+Eclipse GlassFish Documentation Set

-The GlassFish Server documentation set describes deployment planning and system installation.
-For an introduction to GlassFish Server, refer to the books in the order in which they are listed in the following table.
+The Eclipse GlassFish documentation set describes deployment planning and system installation.
+For an introduction to Eclipse GlassFish, refer to the books in the order in which they are listed in the following table.